-11.1 Layout Guidelines
+9.5.1 Layout Guidelines

-The PCB layout design for the OPT3004 requires a couple of considerations.
-Bypass the power supply with a capacitor placed close to the OPT3004.
+The PCB layout design for the OPT3005 requires a couple of considerations.
+Bypass the power supply with a capacitor placed close to the OPT3005.
 Note that optically reflective surfaces of components also affect the performance of the design.
 The three-dimensional geometry of all components and structures around the sensor must be taken into consideration to prevent unexpected results from secondary optical reflections.
 Placing capacitors and components at a distance of at least twice the height of the component is usually sufficient.
-The most optimal optical layout is to place all close components on the opposite side of the PCB from the OPT3004.
-However, this approach may not be practical for the constraints of every design.
+The best optical layout is to place all close components on the opposite side of the PCB from the OPT3005.
+However, this approach is not practical for the constraints of every design.

 Electrically connecting the thermal pad to ground is recommended.
 This connection can be created either with a PCB trace or with vias to ground directly on the thermal pad itself.
-If the thermal pad contains vias, they are recommended to be of a small diameter (< 0.2 mm) to prevent them from wicking the solder away from the appropriate surfaces.
+If the thermal pad contains vias, then the vias are recommended to be of a small diameter (< 0.2 mm) to prevent them from wicking the solder away from the appropriate surfaces.

-An example PCB layout with the OPT3004 is shown in $\boxtimes$ 11-1.
+An example PCB layout with the OPT3005 is shown in \boxtimes 9-6.

-11.2 Layout Example
+9.5.2 Layout Example